 All our counsellors receive supervision of their counselling work in accordance with BACP’s Ethical Framework for the Counselling Professions.
 This means that our counsellors will discuss their work with an experienced supervisor employed by us, but will not reveal a client’s full identity.
 The supervisory relationship is bound by the same rules of confidentiality as the counselling relationship.

-As BCCS offers clinical placements to both qualified and trainee counsellors, a small proportion of our counselling staff are in the final year of their Diploma training.
-Trainee counsellors are rigorously monitored by experienced and knowledgeable staff, and are very well supported.
-You will be told if your counsellor is still in training and if you would prefer to wait to be seen by a qualified counsellor, please let the office know.
-At BCCS the word 'trainee' does not apply to staff who have attained Diploma-level but who are continuing with their studies to gain further qualifications (e.g. first, second, or third university degrees).
+As BCCS offers clinical placements to both qualified and trainee counsellors, a small proportion of our counselling staff are in the final year of their Diploma training and will qualify at the end of it.
+A larger proportion of staff have achieved interim diploma-level status but are continuing with their studies to gain a first-, second-, or third-level university degree.
+Many counsellors remain with us after qualifying.
+All our counsellors are rigorously monitored by experienced and knowledgeable staff, and are very well supported.
+You have every right to enquire about the status and experience of your counsellor either by asking them, or by ringing the office, and if you would prefer to be seen only by a qualified counsellor from the outset, please let the office know.

 All BCCS staff are carefully selected, well-trained, and properly supervised.
 BCCS monitors its client base for diversity and accessibility as well as its staff recruitment practices.
 Our policies are reviewed on a regular rotation to ensure they continue to meet the requirements of the Equality Act 2010.
 BCCS works actively to avoid any discriminatory practice to ensure equality of opportunity in the recruitment of staff, volunteers, the Board of Trustees, and its service to the public.